beebop5/esphome-panasonic-ac/README.md

 * Instantly control the AC without any delay like in the Comfort Cloud app
 * Receive live reports and state from the AC
 * Uses the UART interface on the AC instead of the IR interface
-* Provides a drop-in replacement for the Panasonic DNSK-P11 wifi module
+* Provides a drop-in replacement for the Panasonic DNSK-P11 wifi module via WLAN interface
 * Full temperature control with heating, cooling, and dry modes
 * Automatic and manual fan speed control (1-5 levels)
 * Independent horizontal and vertical air swing positioning